Machine learning the real discriminant locus: Computational setup and results

-Due to the increasing difference in size of the data sets, tests were completed to determine whether training with a much smaller data set and testing with a data set on the order of ten times larger impacted the accuracy results.
-To do this, the original uniform data set of approximately 1,000 data points as well as a uniform data set of 8,000 data points were used for training while data sets of approximately 1,000 (uniform), 5,000 (NearBoundary), and 8,000 (NearBoundary+NearCenter) were used for testing.
-As summarized in Table~\ref{tab:knn-k3}, the accuracy when the size of data sets is comparable does not drastically increase.
+For $N =3$, we consider $(\omega_1,\omega_2)\in[-1,1]^2$.
+The outcome of a uniform sampling process is provided in Figure~\ref{fig:kuramoto3}(a), near boundary data points in Figure~\ref{fig:kuramoto3}(b), and a zoomed in version of near boundary points in Figure~\ref{fig:kuramoto3}(c).
+Table~\ref{tab:knn-k3} includes results achieved by the different classifiers on this data.
+For the 1-NN classifier, and due to the increasing difference in size of the data sets, tests were completed to determine whether training with a much smaller data set and testing with a data set on the order of ten times larger impacted the accuracy results.
+To achieve this, the original uniform data set of approximately 1,000 data points as well as a uniform data set of 8,000 data points were used for training while data sets of approximately 1,000 (Uniform), 5,000 (NearBoundary), and 8,000 (NearBoundary+NearCenter) were used for testing.
+As summarized in Table~\ref{tab:knn-k3}, the accuracy does not drastically change when the size of data sets is comparable.
 Most importantly, it does not change the conclusion that including near boundary data in the training data set yields highest accuracy across all testing data sets.
+A multi-class SVC with RBF kernel and inverse regularization parameter $c = 10^{10}$ was implemented.
+A feedforward, fully connected neural network with five hidden layers each with 20 neurons was used.
+We employed the ReLU activation function for the neurons in the hidden layers and used a 4-neuron softmax layer as the output layer since this is a 4-class classification task corresponding to $0$, $2$, $4$, and $6$ real solutions.
+In this case, the limited capacity of SVCs prevented fully learning the decision boundary while the competing methods perform similarly.
+As before, performance is lackluster on boundary data in algorithms trained only using uniform data.